What Is CBD?

 There is still enough evidence that shows CBD oil is beneficial to any person partaking in vigorous physical activity, but we still suggest you consult your doctor before giving it a try.
 “CBD for exercise-induced inflammation is absolutely the next big area we need to explore,” says Thorsten Rudroff, an exercise scientist and director of the Integrative Neurophysiology Laboratory at Colorado State University.
 “However, most of what we know about CBD and exercise is based on anecdotal reports.
 There’s basically no research on the topic.
 We need to investigate CBD’s effects on inflammatory biomarkers [compounds like C-reactive protein in the body that occur with inflammation] in athletes and exercise recovery.”

 On the other hand, athletes who promote the use of CBD oil have found themselves with great success.
 CBD is widely legal for athletes according to the World Doping Agency and helps speed up recovery times in competitive sports.
-Some top athletes who have benefitted from CBD oil include Leonard Marshall (New York Giants), Derrick Morgan (Tennessee Tightens), and Gina Mazany (all-star MMA).
+Some top athletes who have benefited from CBD oil include Leonard Marshall (New York Giants), Derrick Morgan (Tennessee Tightens), and Gina Mazany (all-star MMA).
 “There are so many ways that CBD can benefit everyone in one way or another,” Mazany once said.

 The verdict?
 Yes, but take it with a grain of salt